hellmake/CAST-Highlight-Workshop/content/2_Setup/21_Account_Setup.md

 Then click on "Save" and you'll be able to log in to the CAST Highlight SaaS platform:
 ![Open Sesame](/images/Register-7.png)
+Your demo account will remain active for a week, after which it will automatically be erased.

 {{% notice tip %}}
- You might have noticed that your login is your e-mail address enriched with ***+AWS***.
+ You might have noticed that your login is your e-mail address enriched with ***+AWSWorkshop***.
 While still being a valid alias, this identifies which portfolio you are going to manage.
 This little trick allows us to give you access to multiple portfolios on the same platform.
 {{% /notice %}}

 And there we are: the CAST Highlight home page!